MaterializeInc/materialize/doc/user/content/sql/show-sources.md

 about the instance's behavior.
 These are kept in a "hidden" schema called `mz_catalog`.

-To view the internal statistic sources using:
+To view the internal statistic sources use:

 ```sql
 SHOW SOURCES FROM mz_catalog;